enii040/enii040.github.io/index.md

 ## About me
-Hi, I’m Eneida Likaj, a sophomore at Whitman College studying Economics with a minor in Finance.
+Hi, I’m Eneida Likaj, a sophomore at Whitman College majoring in Economics with a minor in Finance.
-Throughout my academic journey, I’ve had the opportunity to be involved in various leadership roles, such as organizing Whitman’s first-ever Codecraft Hackathon, taking the lead for clubs such as GDG on Campus, and being part of the Student Government, this year as a member of the Finance Committee.
-Additionally, I’ve gained practical experience working as a teaching assistant last semester for Prof. Manumuru for the Statistics in Economics course.
+Throughout my academic journey, I’ve taken on various leadership roles, such as organizing Whitman’s first-ever Codecraft Hackathon, leading clubs like GDG on Campus, and serving in student government, currently as a member of the Finance Committee.
+Additionally, I’ve gained practical experience as a teaching assistant for Prof. Manumuru’s Statistics in Economics course last semester.
-Beyond academics, I’m passionate about leveraging technology to solve real-world problems, shown through my involvement in mentoring students in coding and my work in this summer's community-based STEM initiative.
-I’m particularly interested in pursuing financial and business consulting in the future, where I can combine my knowledge of finance, economics, and technology to help organizations optimize their strategies.
+Beyond academics, I’m passionate about leveraging technology to solve real-world problems, exemplified by mentoring students in coding and contributing to a community-based STEM initiative this summer.
+I aspire to pursue a career in financial and business consulting, where I can combine my knowledge of finance, economics, and technology to help organizations optimize their strategies.

 ## Portfolio Overview
-While I have previously worked with HTML, C++, Java and Python, academically I have supported these skills by taking the course of Computational Porblem Solving (167) in pyhton, Data Structures (270) in Java, and Data Science (215) in Pyhton.
+I’ve worked with several programming languages, including HTML, C++, Java, and Python, and have supported my skills academically through courses such as Computational Problem Solving (167) in Python, Data Structures (270) in Java, and Data Science (215) in Python.
-Especially during my Data Science course I had the opportunity to work and exlore closely Python libraries such as pandas, matplot, numpy etc.
+During my Data Science course, I explored libraries like Pandas, Matplotlib, NumPy, and Plotly, applying them to various projects:

+1. Daylight Comparison Project
-1. In one of my first projects I have worked on this semester included colleting and cleaning experimental data gathered from my phone's light sensor through Physics Toolbox Sensor Suite to measure the light intensity for 2 days, plot them graphicaly and determine a possible day-length difference between the two days, as the time where the experiement took place was right after the summer solstice and before the fall equinox.
+I collected and cleaned experimental data using my phone's light sensor through the Physics Toolbox Sensor Suite.
+The project involved measuring light intensity over two days, plotting the data graphically, and determining day-length differences as part of a study conducted around the summer solstice and fall equinox.
 {% include_relative figures/daylight_comparison.html %}

+2. Exploring Student Academic Performance
-2. In another project, datasets on student grades and demographics were merged to explore course performance, major impact, and GPA trends.
-Key findings include ECON majors taking diverse 1xx-level courses, non-ECON and CHEM majors outperforming ECON majors in BIOL courses, and Double and Triple Majors consistently achieving higher GPAs than Single Majors.
-GPA trends from 2003–2018 showed improvement for Single Majors and consistently strong performance for Double and Triple Majors.
+In another project, I merged datasets on student grades and demographics to explore course performance, major impacts, and GPA trends.
+Findings included insights such as:

+ECON majors taking diverse 1xx-level courses.
+Non-ECON and CHEM majors outperforming ECON majors in BIOL courses.
+Double and Triple Majors consistently achieving higher GPAs than Single Majors.
 View more about this project
 <a href="https://colab.research.google.com/drive/1FQ1r23vMKJq5bhvWjfOPDZBqghMhEIpd?usp=sharing" target="_blank">here</a>

 ## Where's Schueller?

-One of my bigger projects involved transforming Google location data from Prof. Schueller's phone into a structured pandas DataFrame indexed by datetime, with latitude and longitude columns.
+One of my major projects involved transforming Google location data from Prof. Schueller's phone into a structured pandas DataFrame indexed by datetime, with latitude and longitude columns.

-One of my hypothesises for that project was that Prof. Schueller’s weekend travel patterns have likely changed over time, especially when comparing the movement behaviours in 2015 (pre-pandemic), 2020, and 2023 (post-pandemic) show more frequent weekend travel compared to 2021, when pandemic restrictions might have limited his mobility.
+One hypothesis was that Prof. Schueller’s weekend travel patterns changed over time, particularly when comparing 2015 (pre-pandemic), 2020, and 2023 (post-pandemic).
+The analysis revealed more frequent travel in 2015 and 2023 compared to 2020, likely reflecting pandemic restrictions.

+{% include_relative figures/timelapse_2015.html %}
 {% include_relative figures/timelapse_2020.html %}
-{% include_relative figures/timelapse_2020.html %}
 {% include_relative figures/timelapse_2023.html %}

-The timelapse heatmaps support the hypothesis that Prof. Schueller had more diverse and extended travel patterns in 2019 and 2022 compared to 2020.
-During the pandemic year, his movements were noticeably more localized, likely reflecting travel restrictions or limited mobility.
-In contrast, 2019 and 2022 include international and further domestic travels.
+The timelapse heatmaps support the hypothesis that Prof. Schueller’s travel patterns were more localized during 2020, reflecting the impact of the pandemic.

-Find the full prject
+Find the full project
 <a href="https://colab.research.google.com/drive/16VBqXlgDpoVissV-YfJqjQtlUCJL9_00?usp=sharing" target="_blank">here</a>